 Sagol School of Neuroscience

-B.Sc. in Biology and in Linguistics with an emphasis on Neuroscience (1564)
+Double Major Program in Biology and in Linguistics with a Focus on Neuroscience (1564)

-The combined program in Biology and Linguistics with emphasis on brain sciences is a new, special B.Sc. track for excellent students interested in the domain of neurobiology of language including neurolinguistics (the investigation of the neural basis of the human language faculty) and the genetics of language.
+The combined program in Biology and Linguistics with emphasis on brain sciences is a new B.Sc. track for outstanding students interested in the domain of neurobiology of language including neurolinguistics (the investigation of the neural basis of the human language faculty) and the genetics of language.

 The program offers courses in neurobiology, neuroanatomy, the structure and function of the nervous system, genetics and evolution, as well as in-depth courses in the various subfields of theoretical linguistics, e.g., syntax, phonology and semantics.
-Students will acquire in-depth knowledge in biology, brain science, and theoretical linguistics as a first step towards an academic career or in order to get integrated into research and development of artificial intelligence, treatment programs of language disorders, and juxtaposed domains.
+Students will acquire in-depth knowledge in biology, brain science, and theoretical linguistics as a first step towards an academic career or in order to integrate into research and development of artificial intelligence; treatment programs for language disorders and juxtaposed domains.

-Program in Psychology and in Computer Science, Emphasizing Brain Sciences (1513)
+Double Major Program in Psychology and in Computer Science, with a Focus on Neuroscience (1513)

-This double major program in Psychology and Computer Science is open to academically outstanding students who are interested in the computational and behavioral-cognitive aspects of Brain Sciences.
-The program includes designated course in Brain Sciences.
+This double major program in Psychology and Computer Science is open to outstanding students who are interested in the computational and behavioral-cognitive aspects of brain sciences.
+The program includes dedicated course in brain sciences.

-The program goal is to grant students basic knowledge of how the brain processes information on the cognitive and behavioral levels.
+The program goal is to impart students with basic knowledge of how the brain processes information on the cognitive and behavioral levels.
 Studies incorporate mathematical and computational tools from the field of Computer Science to model these processes.
 This field of research is currently at the forefront of brain research.

-The program is geared to outstanding candidates who are interested in Life Sciences and Brain Study with a talent for the Exact Sciences (Mathematics, Physics and Computers), Engineering and technology.
+This program is geared to outstanding candidates interested in life sciences and brain study with a talent for the exact sciences (mathematics, physics and computers), engineering and technology.

 The goal of the program is to train students in engineering, biology and brain sciences and to understand how the brain works and processes information employing mathematical and engineering tools.

-Program graduates will be able to register for MA or PhD research programs in the Sagol School of Neuroscience, Engineering or Biology, contingent on the criteria in each track.
+Program graduates will be eligible to apply for MA or PhD research programs in the Sagol School of Neuroscience, Engineering or Biology, contingent on the criteria in each track.
 This four-year program is based on the undergraduate programs in Engineering, Biomedicine, and Biology.
-The overlapping of studies in these two fields allows students to complete the BA degree in each of these fields.
+The overlap of engineering and biology allows students to complete the BA degree in each of these fields.